Frontier-Research-SL/timetwister_beautifier/README.md

-# The Red Box: Newsletter Builder
+# Time Twister Beautifier

-A standalone, client-side tool for composing **The Red Box** weekly email digest and exporting it as a formatted `.docx` file.
+A standalone, client-side tool for composing **Time Twister** daily email digest and exporting it as a formatted `.docx` file.

 No backend.
 No database.
 No data leaves the browser.
 The Word document is generated entirely in-page and downloaded directly.